isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-20-post-Ulam Raja.md

 <section>
 	<h4>Environmental needs:</h4>
 	<img title="Ulam Raja flower.
 Photo by Victoria Lim." src="/images/Plants/ulamraja_victorialim.jpg">
 	<p>Ulam Raja grows well in <a href="/page-index/horticulture-techniques/gauging-light/">6-8 hours of direct sunlight</a>.
-Plants do best in <a href="/page-index/horticulture-techniques/soil/">loamy soil</a> at least 20cm deep, or in true ground.
+They can also be grown in more than 4 hours of direct sunlight or more than 6 hours of indirect sunlight, but will produce less leaves and flowers.
+Plants do best in <a href="/page-index/horticulture-techniques/soil/">loamy soil</a> at least 20cm deep, or in <a href="/page-index/horticulture-techniques/true-ground/">true ground</a>.
 These plants are vulnerable to <a href="/page-index/plant-problems/root-rot/">root rot</a>, so ensure that your pots drain well, and that your soil has plenty of <a href="/page-index/horticulture-techniques/soil-amendments/">organic matter</a> to let the roots breathe.</p>
 	<br>
 </section>